- Some ideas stick in the mind of people, some don’t.

-Make your message simple, unexpected, concrete, credible, emotional, and wrapped up in a story.
+- Ideas that stick are simple, unexpected, concrete, credible, have emotions, and are wrapped into a story.

 It’s similar to Contagious, but with another goal in mind.

 Contagious focuses on the characteristics that make ideas spread in society.

 Made to Stick focuses on the characteristics that make ideas stick in people’s minds.

 It’s an above-average marketing book and has a few interesting ideas.
 However, the volume of information does not justify the existence of the book.
 A blog post would have been just as great, if not better.